andrewbaxter/portalino/readme.md

 This is a Spaghettinuum-enabled IPv6 only drop in network router/gateway image.
 Just flash a drive, plug it in, and boot.

+It is intended for hosting/public networks, and inbound traffic is not filtered (except to LAN services like NAT64).
+Connected devices should be secured as if they were on a public network.

 It has several features:

 - Spaghettinuum node with DNS resolver set up to use DNS64 upstream servers